EnigmaCurry/blogofile.com/_documentation/file_overview.rst

 Templates are at the very heart of Blogofile; they control every aspect of how the site is structured.
 Blogofile uses the `Mako`_ templating engine which has a very active community and `great documentation`_.
 Blogofile doesn't try to limit what you can do with your templates, you've got the full power of Mako so go ahead and use it.

-Blogofile does makesa distinction between two basic kinds of templates, **Page** templates and **Reusable** templates.
+Blogofile makes a distinction between three basic kinds of templates:

+* **Page** templates
+* **Reusable** templates
+* **Python** "templates"

 Page templates represent a single page (or URL) on your site.
 These are rendered to HTML and copied to the _site directory in the same location where they reside in the source directory.

-Reusable templates are contained (by convention) in the _templates directory.
+Reusable templates are contained in the _templates directory.
 These are features that you want to include on many pages, eg. headers, footers, sidebars etc. They do not represent any particular page (or URL) but are rather `inherrited`_ or `included`_ inside other templates.

+The third variety, Python "templates", aren't really templates at all, but are Python source files in the _templates directory that are used when you're doing something rather advanced and templates aren't sufficient, like when you want to create several sequential or dynamically-linked pages.
+This type of template can still (and probably should) reference other Mako based templates.

 .. _required-templates:

-Blog Required Templates
+Blog Templates
 -----------------------
 The most bare bones site does not require any templates.
-However, to use the blog feature (see :ref:`config-blog-enabled`) you need the following reusable templates:
+However, if you're using the blog feature (see :ref:`config-blog-enabled`) you will want some templates to generate the basic blog features such as creating the permalinked pages, generating chronological listings, archives, category listings etc.

-* **site.mako**
+As an example, the blogofile.com sources include the following reusable templates in the _templates directory, which you're free to adapt for use in your own sites:

+* **0.initial.py** - Python templates are run in lexicographical order, so this file is always run first.
+It just sets up some things before other templates are run.
-   A base template that establishes the general look of the entire site.
+* **site.mako** - Establishes the general look of every page, organizing the header, content pane, sidebar and footer.
-* **head.mako**
-   The <head> tag area of the site.
-* **header.mako**
+* **base.mako** - The template from which all other templates ultimately inherit.
+Although most things are inherited in a child of this template: site.mako
+* **archives.py** - Builds the blog archives on a year/month basis under the URL structure /archive/year/month/
+* **chronological.py** - Used for creating a chronological list of posts (reused numerous times eg. in archives and categories templates)
+* **chronological.mako** - Helper template used in chronological.py
+* **categories.py** - Builds the chronological listing of posts per category in the URL structure /category/
+* **permapage.py** - Used for creating a permalinked page for a post.
+* **permapage.mako** - Helper template used in permapage.py
+* **feed.py** - Generic feed writing methods used to write both the global RSS/Atom feeds as well as the per-category RSS/Atom feeds.
+* **atom.mako** - Used for creating Atom feeds of posts.
+* **rss.mako** - Used for creating RSS feeds of posts
+* **post.mako** - Used for generating a single post
+* **post_excerpt.mako** - An alternative to post.mako that just shows an excerpt of the post.
+* **footer.mako** - A footer used on every page.
-   The top portion of the site, that's on every page.
+* **header.mako** - A header used on every page.
-* **footer.mako**
-   The bottom portion of the site, that's on every page.
+* **head.mako** - The <head> tag of every page
-* **post.mako**
-   Defines what a single blog post looks like
-* **permapage.mako**
-   Defines the permalink page for a post, including comments section
-* **chronological.mako**
-   The template that renders a chronological rendering of blog entries
-* **sidebar.mako**
+* **sidebar.mako** - A sidebar used on every page.
-   Defines the sidebar on the site
-* **atom.mako**
-   Atom feed
-* **rss.mako**
-   RSS feed

-Even if you're not using the blog, it is reccommended that you create a similar site.mako file and include it in all your page templates so that you can create a standard look and feel for your site.
+Even if you're creating your site from scratch, it is recommended that you create a similar site.mako file and include it in all your page templates so that you can create a standard look and feel for your site.

 Template Environment
 --------------------

-When Blogofile renders a template, it has an environment created for it that contains many useful objects:

-* **posts**
-   A list of all the blog post objects.
-* **config**
-   The blogofile config file (loaded from _config.py)
-* **archive_links**
-   Metadata for the archive links listed by month.
-* **all_categories**
-    All the categories for the blog posts.
-* **category_link_names**
-    A mapping of Category names to their URL friendly equivalents

-These can all be accessed within your templates using `Mako syntax`_.
+TODO: Document blogofile.cache and general usage inside of a template.

 .. only:: latex